wisp92/pokered/README.md

 -----------

 #Difficulty and scalable trainers
-- There is an option to scale trainer rosters to the level of your 1st roster pkmn
+- There is an option to scale trainer rosters to the level of your strongest roster pkmn
   - Talk to the right aide in Oak's lab to toggle on/off
   - Enemy pkmn will evolve by level if applicable
   - Gym leaders and the E4 scale slightly higher than normal trainers